par7133/DropIn/INSTALLATION.md

 # INSTALLATION

-  Installing Puzzleu is more straightforward than what it could appear..
+  Installing DropIn is more straightforward than what it could appear..

-  First, if you use Nginx as reversed proxy just point the root of your web app to /path/to/YourPuzzleu/Public
+  First, if you use Nginx as reversed proxy just point the root of your web app to /path/to/YourDropIn/Public
   where the public content is located:

   <ol>